 We hold bi-monthly open membership meetings to involve and engage disabled people by working in partnership with service providers mainly in local authority and health services.
 People with physical disabilities and/or sensory impairments are given a voice and an opportunity to influence policy and service delivery.
 Join our membership.

-- October 26th 2021 – free buffet, plus Citizens Advice on heating your home economically this winter – Details
+- October 26th – including Citizens Advice on heating your home economically this winter – Report

 - January 28th 2020 – We had four outstanding, informative and inspirational presentations, all on the subjects of visual and hearing impairments and the support available to help with them – read our detailed report, plus transcripts and videos of all the presentations.

 - November 26th 2019 – At this meeting we heard from the men’s mental health movement, Andy’s Man Club, plus Skillshop Day Centre, who told their inspiring story.
 And, as ever, our trustees and workers will also be on hand for a chat.

 - September 2019 – Disability Partnership Calderdale AGM: Our AGM centred on reports from our trustees on the 12 months up to the end of March 2019, which saw the organisation secure significant funding leading to the appointment of three paid workers.